ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 - 214x adds reworked (214EX is more similar to MBAACC except doesn't force a wall bounce unless near)
 - 214EX can be canceled into feint by pressing D or doing the feint input
 - 421x new grounded series based on F-Tohno's 0202x in MBAACC
+- 421B can be charged for a powered up version
+- 2C can be charged
 - New Arc Drive
 - New Last Arc